 The world in 2035

 In 15 years, these will potentially be the main technologies.
 They will give birth to a new generation of "intelligent" humans capable of engaging in brain-to-brain communication through implanted neural interfaces.
-Other "superhuman" traits (ultrasound hearing such as bats, ability to easily lift a car) will emerge in parallel.
+Other "superhuman" traits (ultrasonic hearing like that of bats, ability to easily lift a car) will emerge in parallel.

-A radical blurring of the boundary between man and machine will raise bioethical and philosophical questions about what it means to be human and act as a polarizing social force, dividing those who "augment" from those who will not or will not.
+A radical blurring of the boundary between man and machine will raise bioethical and philosophical questions about what it means to be human and act as a polarizing social force, dividing those who "augment" from those who will not or cannot.

 All of this change will be disruptive.
 It will raise problems above all in terms of security (will neural interfaces also allow malicious people to steal our conversations, in the future even thoughts?).
 A big risk will also be the erosion of privacy with ubiquitous surveillance, already seen in China (but not only) with incredible facial recognition software.

 And then the age-old question of employment: the World Economic Forum estimates that 65% of today's children will work in jobs that don't yet exist.

 Will we end up being replaced by machines?